prerak01/Wallet-Verification-Discord/README.md

 - cardano stuff starts now, add your key in .config.json and import it in the project
 - first tried AXIOS but it is terrible at handling error when requests fails so using node-fetch
+- if address is invalid, exit else give the user 30 minutes to send transaction after display of random amount(upto 6 digits)